Teachable and Kajabi.

 Theis makes every feature work even better!

 🥇 Winner: Kajabi.
 You can ask open-ended questions, ask for file uploads (assignments) and also has integration with their automation engine which makes it 10x effective.
+For example, you got send a congrats email on students passing a quiz.

 Certification 🏅 (to reward the students)